anna-wro/whiskers-woods/README.md

 ## Coming soon

-- **Test coverage** - everyone loves having a bug-free experience.
-So do I.
 - **Progress indicator** will serve as a motivating tool, inspiring you to uncover every nook and cranny of the woods and complete your exploration journey.
 - **Obstacles and Collision Detection** - Prepare for new challenges in the woods!
 Obstacles such as fallen logs, rivers, or rocks will be added to the game.
 Whiskers must navigate around thesem to continue exploring.
 - **New Characters and Interactions** - Whiskers won't be alone forever!
 More characters will be introduced, each with their own stories and interactions.